Bringing Network Coding into Multi-Robot Systems: Interplay Study for Autonomous Systems over Wireless Communications: Introduction

 Despite the central role of communication in enabling cooperation, much of the existing work on multi-robot systems treats communication as a secondary concern rather than a co-designed component of the autonomy pipeline.
 In particular, reliability is often delegated to retransmission-based transport protocols that recover specific lost packets after feedback.
 While such mechanisms are effective in traditional data networks, they introduce round-trip-time (RTT) recovery delays and head-of-line blocking\footnote{RTT is the time between transmitting a packet and receiving its acknowledgment; after a loss, retransmission-based protocols incur at least one RTT before recovery.
 Head-of-line blocking occurs when ordered delivery prevents correctly received packets from being released because an earlier packet is missing.}, which can significantly increase in-order delivery delay under loss.
 This gap has been noted in prior work and motivates tighter co-design between autonomy algorithms and communication mechanisms~\cite{Gielis2022Review}.

 \niceparagraph{Contribution.} Ignoring the communication layer can turn an otherwise correct MRS autonomy pipeline into a brittle system: late, missing, or irregularly-timed information can corrupt estimation and can undermine safety-critical decisions.
 To make these consequences concrete and motivate communication-aware co-design, we present a focused case study that examines the autonomy–communication loop from two complementary perspectives.

-First, we evaluate cooperative localization under practical communication conditions (Fig.~\ref{fig:system_view}) by comparing a basic EKF-based approach with a \emph{delay-aware iterative re-estimation method} (I-ReE), inspired by smoothing and OOSM handling \cite{BarShalom2002OOSM,Zhang2022RHFLS}.
-We then quantify how delivery behavior under non-ideal links, ranging from an unreliable baseline to reliable communication protocols, including adaptive coded protocols, shape the information available to the estimator and the resulting estimation accuracy.
+First, we use cooperative localization under practical communication conditions (Fig.~\ref{fig:system_view}) as a case study to examine how transport-layer delivery behavior affects estimation.
+We compare a basic EKF-based approach with a \emph{delay-aware iterative re-estimation method} (I-ReE), inspired by smoothing and OOSM handling \cite{BarShalom2002OOSM,Zhang2022RHFLS}, under delayed and lossy communication, and then quantify how delivery behavior under non-ideal links, ranging from an unreliable baseline to reliable communication protocols, including adaptive coded protocols, shapes the information available to the estimator and the resulting estimation accuracy.
 Second, we develop a similar analysis for a safety-critical overtaking scenario (Fig.~\ref{fig:overtake_overview}), where timely V2V message availability determines whether an ego vehicle can safely abort before a computed deadline.

 We examine the complete autonomy and communication loop, rather than evaluating each ingredient in isolation.
 Overall, we emphasize that communication-layer behavior must be accounted for as a co-designed component of the MRS autonomy pipeline.
 In addition, we show that the structure of the transport protocol fundamentally shapes the information available to the autonomy pipeline.